-This is the true story of the parasitic flatworm, Curtuteria australis, which takes over multiple hosts during its lifecycle.
+This is the true story of the body-snatching parasite, Curtuteria australis, which takes over multiple hosts during its lifecycle.

-Curtuteria australis, or Curt because it's easier to write, doesn't have an easy life.
+Curtuteria australis, or Curt because it's easier to write, is a parasitic flatworm who doesn't have an easy life.

 Curt is born as a larval worm inside the belly of an oyster-catcher bird.
 Naturally, he soon finds himself in the faeces of the bird.